 Online learning, also called distance education, is becoming increasingly popular in the United States and around the globe.
-Distance education students prefer this arrangement for a number reasons.
+Distance education students prefer this arrangement for a number of reasons.
 Most of them work and study at the same time and strive not to compromise either.
 Students with special cases, such as those with health conditions or involved in childcare or elderly responsibilities, also take online courses in reputable universities.
 Others enroll in online learning to complete courses or programs without the hassle and expense of commute.
 A major advantage of distance education for online students is that they are able to graduate at their own comfort, pace, and convenience.

 Universities and colleges in the U.S. have a wide range of online courses for undergraduate, graduate, and even doctorate levels.
-Classes are normally done through mobile applications, e-mails, learning videos, modules and websites.
+Classes are normally done through mobile applications, e-mails, learning videos, modules, and websites.
 Tuition and other expenses vary depending on the factors such as type of program and length of time required or spent for completion.

 Online Students and Computer Use

-It’s no secret that online students spend several hours daily in front of a laptop or desktop computer to accomplish school work.
+It’s no secret that online students spend several hours daily in front of a laptop or desktop computer to accomplish schoolwork.
 As this is has become quite a norm, many of them are neither as aware nor as concerned as they should be of the ill effects of this practice on their health.
 At a certain point, they are bound to complain about extreme pain on their backs, shoulders, and neck muscles because of slouching or straining for long periods of time.
-Some may even experience stress, tingling sensations, headaches, muscle fatigue and decreased performance because of bad posture.
+Some may even experience stress, tingling sensations, headaches, muscle fatigue, and decreased performance because of bad posture.

-Bad posture is essentially a health situation characterized by an overly bent spine, slouched or slumped back, hunched shoulders, and awkwardly bent or turned arms or wrists.
+Bad posture is essentially a health situation characterized by an overly bent spine, slouched or slumped back hunched shoulders, and awkwardly bent or turned arms or wrists.
 More often than not, you become susceptible to bad posture when you spend more hours than you should pounding the keys of your laptop or staring at your monitor.

 Research indicates that incorrect posture arises from the way laptops and desktop computers are designed.
 Excessive time spent in front of these devices leads to bad posture and potentially causes adverse physical conditions such as muscle pain, headaches, and stress.

-The generally acceptable position, according to experts, is for your to be at a 90-degree angle, taking into account your knees, waist, and elbows.
+The generally acceptable position, according to experts, is for you to be at a 90-degree angle, taking into account your knees, waist, and elbows.
 At the same time, doctors recommend focusing your eyes on the top area of the computer screen.

 The thing about laptops though, is that they are designed such that the monitor and keyboard are attached to each other.
 While re-positioning the user’s body helps, these devices cannot be arranged separately for efficient viewing and typing.
 This is the foremost reason why most online students who use laptops experience muscle pain in the neck, shoulder, and back areas.